andyli/PyOpenNI/README.md

 PyOpenNI is written with the [Boost.Python](http://www.boost.org/doc/libs/release/libs/python/doc/index.html) libraries.
 PyOpenNI is released under the [GNU LGPL](http://www.gnu.org/licenses/lgpl.html) version 3.

-**Note:** Currently, not all features are being exposed to Python.
+**Note:** Currently, not all features are being exposed to Python (see the [status page](https://github.com/jmendeth/PyOpenNI/wiki/Current-features)).
 We are working to add more, but if you want to accelerate this process you're encouraged to collaborate.
 [Contact me](mailto:jmendeth@gmail.com) if you wish to help develop PyOpenNI.
 See the [github page](https://github.com/jmendeth/PyOpenNI) if you want to submit a **bug** or a **feature request**.
 Thanks!

 ## Quick install ##